jasonDBA/react-register-login-page/README.md

 2. Unzip the file
 3. Open the folder in VS (Visual Studio Code)
 4. Go to MongoDB and create you cluster
+5. Create a 'dev.js' in the server => config directory
-5. Put MongoDB info url to 'dev.js' in the server directory
+6. Put MongoDB info url to 'dev.js' in the server directory
-6. Save the change in dev.js
+7. Save the change in dev.js
-7. Open a terminal in VS
+8. Open a terminal in VS
-8. Type 'npm run dev'
+9. Type 'npm run dev'
-9. The localhost should be opened in your browser
+10. The localhost should be opened in your browser

 ## Youtube Video
 You can refer to the following Youtube url and the steps: <br/>